lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 When these values are required to be carried in an ASN.1 structure, they are wrapped as described in {{sec-composite-keys}} and {{sec-CompositeCiphertextValue}}.

 While ML-KEM has a single fixed-size representation for each of public key, private key, and ciphertext, the traditional component might allow multiple valid encodings; for example an elliptic curve public key, and therefore also ciphertext, might be validly encoded as either compressed or uncompressed [SEC1], or an RSA private key could be encoded in Chinese Remainder Theorem form [RFC8017].
-Since a design goal of this specification is to treat the traditional component as a pre-existing black box, no requirements are imposed on a composite implementation as to what encodings should be accepted for the traditional component.
-For this reason, the size of the traditional component is left unspecified and all serialization and deserialization routines are specified in terms of the fixed size of the ML-KEM component and assumes that "the rest" is the traditional component.
-See further discussion of security implications in {{sec-hybrid-security}}.
+In order to obtain interoperability, composite algorithms MUST use the following encodings of the underlying components:

+* **ML-KEM**: MUST be encoded as specified in [FIPS203], using a 64-byte seed as the private key.
+* **RSA**: MUST be encoded with the `(n,e)` public key representation as specified in A.1.1 of [RFC8017] and the private key representation as specified in A.1.2 of [RFC8017].
+For maximum interoperability, it is RECOMMENDED to use the `(n,d)` private key representation.
+* **ECDH**: MUST be encoded as an `ECPoint` as specified in section 2.2 of [RFC5480], with both compressed and uncompressed keys supported.
+For maximum interoperability, it is RECOMMENEDED to use uncompressed points.
+* **X25519 and X448**: MUST be encoded as per section 3.1 of [RFC7748] and section 4 of [RFC8410].

+In the event that a composite implementation uses an underlying implementation of the traditional component that requires a different encoding, it is the responsibility of the composite implementation to perform the necessary transcoding.
+Even with fixed encodings for the traditional component, there may be slight differences in encoded size of the traditional component due to, for example, encoding rules that drop leading zeroes.
+See {{sec-sizetable}} for further discussion of encoded size of each composite algorithm.

 ### SerializePublicKey and DeserializePublicKey {#sec-serialize-deserialize}